solo-io/supergloo/docs/content/getting_started/openshift.md

 oc --context <CONTEXT_NAME> adm policy add-scc-to-group anyuid system:serviceaccounts:default
 ```

-In the case of this installation example, you will need to run these commands on both `REMOTE_CONTEXT1` and `REMOTE_CONTEXT2`.
+In this example, you will need to run these commands on both `REMOTE_CONTEXT1` and `REMOTE_CONTEXT2`.

 [comment]: TODO: should we communicate that this is a temporary hack?
 How so?